Tiled Map Editor Integration¶

 - Select the NPCs object layer

-- Click on the map where you want to NPC
+- Click where you want the NPC to spawn

 | Property | Type | Required | Description |